-Companies seeking to successfully carry on business in Canada must develop familiarity with the Canadian intellectual property regime which comprises four primary federal statues: the Patent Act, Copyright Act, Trade-marks Act and Industrial Design Act.
-Industry Canada, through its agency, the Canadian Intellectual Property Office ("CIPO"), maintains a database of registered patents, copyrights, trademarks and industrial designs and administers the four primary federal statutes.
-Other forms of intellectual property, notably trade secrets/confidential information, are governed by provincial common law and, in the province of Quebec, by the Civil Code.
+Companies seeking to successfully carry on business in Canada must develop familiarity with the Canadian intellectual property regime which comprises four primary federal statues: the Patent Act, Copyright Act, Trademarks Act and Industrial Design Act.
+Innovation, Science and Economic Development Canada, through its agency, the Canadian Intellectual Property Office ("CIPO"), maintains a database of registered patents, copyrights, trademarks and industrial designs, and administers the four primary federal statutes.
+Other forms of intellectual property, notably trade secrets and confidential information, are governed by provincial common law and, in the province of Quebec, by the Civil Code of Quebec.